rk1165/rk1165.github.io/docs/languages/java/oops.md

 - From Java 8 onward you can have a non-abstract method inside interface, prior to that it was not allowed as all method was implicitly public abstract.
 From JDK 8, you can add static and default method inside an interface.

-### What is the default method of Java 8?

-- Default method, also known as extension method are new types of the method which you can add on the interface now.
-These method has implementation and intended to be used by default.
-By using this method, JDK 8 managed to provide common functionality related to lambda expression and stream API without breaking all the clients which implement their interfaces.
-If you look Java 8 API documentation you will find several useful default method on key Java interface like Iterator, Map etc.

 ### Can we make a class both final and abstract at the same time?

 - No, you cannot apply both final and abstract keyword at the class same time because they are exactly opposite of each other.
 A final class in Java cannot be extended and you cannot use an abstract class without extending and make it a concrete class.
 As per Java specification, the compiler will throw an error if you try to make a class abstract and final at the same time.